duckietown/docs-opmanual_duckietown/book/opmanual_duckietown/02-duckietown-preliminaries-layers.md

 ## Non-functional elements {#dt-ops-non-functional-layer status=ready}

 The citizens of Duckietown like their cities to be colorful and fun, and encourage all efforts at adding non-functional components to the city.
-Non functional objects can still sit on the floor, e.g., decorative building, but make sure they don't interfere with the signals or floor layers!
+Non functional objects, e.g., decorative building, can still sit on the floor but make sure they don't interfere with the signals or floor layers!

 Moreover, although Duckiebot drivers all have their driving licenses and know to focus on the road, the _background_, i.e., whatever is in the room the Duckietown was assembled, matters too.

+<!--

 More information in this regards can be found in the [troubleshooting](#part:dt-ops-troubleshooting) section.

-<!--

 Note: the visual appearance of the area where the Duckietown is created is variable.
 If you discover that this appearance is causing negative performance, a "wall" of blank tiles constructed vertically can be used to reduce visual clutter.